steinfletcher/bus/README.md

 # bus

-**Warning: This hasn't been used in anger, so I don't recommend using it in a production application just yet.**

 Simple message bus that supports synchronous and asynchronous message processing.
 It is intended to be used within a single application to help implement loosely coupled components.

 ```go